guilehm/pokemon-apps/README.md

 An GO alternative backend that makes the same of "fastapp".

 You can choose which backend to use.
-Just change the environment variable `API_URL` in "glimmer" at file `api-service.tsx`.
+Just change the environment variable `API_URL` in "glimmer" at file `api-service.ts`.

 GO is faster.